Use of lyrics as evidence: History

 The first known instance of hip-hop lyrics being used was in United States v.
 Foster (1991).
 Illinois resident Derek Foster, the defendant, was charged with Possession with the Intent to Distribute, after police found cocaine in his luggage as he exited a train.
 When searched, police found the lyrics "[k]ey for key, pound for pound.
 I'm the biggest dope dealer and I serve all over town" written in a notebook, for a song he planned to record later.
 Foster argued the lyrics described fictional events, though the United States Court of Appeals for the Seventh Circuit saw the lyrics as motive and upheld his conviction.

 In State v.
 Cheeseboro (2001), Felix Cheeseboro of South Carolina was charged with armed robbery and murder.
 He wrote the song "The Ruckus" while awaiting trial, which described shooting and murder in several lyrics.
-The lyrics were seen as too ambigious and the evidence was dismissed.
+The lyrics were seen as too ambiguous and the evidence was dismissed.
 Cook v.
-State (2001) reached the Arkansas Supreme Court, an aggrivated robbery case which also used lyrics as evidence.
+State (2001) reached the Arkansas Supreme Court, an aggravated robbery case which also used lyrics as evidence.
 Despite having similarly ambiguous lyrics, he was found guilty.
 The Kentucky Supreme Court also upheld the use of lyrics in Greene V. Commonwealth (2006), though the defendant's lyrics were more descript than those of his precedents.

+In Broadnax v.
+State (2009), after James Broadnax had been convicted for murder, prosecutors at the sentencing hearing submitted lyrics written by him.
+After reading the lyrics, the nearly all-white jury sentenced him to the death penalty instead of life without parole.

 New Jersey v.
 Skinner (2014) is the primary precedent used when presenting lyrics as evidence.
 In 2008, Vonte Skinner was charged with murdering a rival drug dealer.
 He claimed to have been a witness, though not the murderer.
 Prosecutors used lyrics he wrote prior to the shooting as evidence, which were found in a notebook in the backseat of his car.
 The Supreme Court of New Jersey held that the lyrics were fictional, and that lyrics as evidence "[bear] little or no probative value as to any motive or intent behind the attempted murder offense with which [one is] charged".

-In 2017, Tay-K had his lyrics presented as evidence, namely "The Race", which he had released while on the run form police.
+In 2017, Tay-K had his lyrics presented as evidence, namely "The Race", which he had released while on the run from police.

 In 2023, the prosecution in the YSL Records racketeering trial were granted access to play the music of Young Thug, which led to the song "Lifestyle" being played in the courtroom on January 11.
 It has been criticized as a double standard.
-Also in 2023, the prosecution in the trial of YNW Melly planned to introduce 55 of YNW Melly's songs – including "Murder on My Mind" – four album covers, and eightteen other recordings as evidence.
+Also in 2023, the prosecution in the trial of YNW Melly planned to introduce 55 of YNW Melly's songs – including "Murder on My Mind" – four album covers, and eighteen other recordings as evidence.

 Other rappers who have had their lyrics used as evidence include Mac Dre (1992), Snoop Dogg (1996), Boosie Badazz (2012), Bobby Shmurda (2014), Drakeo the Ruler (2018), and 6ix9ine (2019).